ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As specified in {{Section 5.10.1 of RFC9200}}, when receiving an updated access token with updated authorization information from C (see {{c-rs}}), it is recommended that RS overwrites the previous access token.
 That is, only the latest authorization information in the access token received by RS is valid.
 This simplifies the process needed by RS to keep track of authorization information for a given client.

-## Discarding the Security Context # {#discard-context}
+## Discarding the OSCORE Security Context # {#discard-context}

-There are a number of cases where C or RS have to discard the OSCORE Security Context, and possibly establish a new one.
+There are a number of cases where C or RS have to discard the OSCORE Security Context, and may establish a new one (see {{establish-new-context}}).

 C MUST discard the current OSCORE Security Context shared with RS when any of the following occurs.